 Rochester Regional Health Residency in Neurologic Physical Therapy

-The mission of the Rochester Regional Health System Residency in Neurologic Physical Therapy program is to mentor the professional development and advanced clinical training of neurologic physical therapists.
-Residents will exemplify the core values of physical therapy professionalism and may capably contribute to the field of neurorehabilitation through leadership and skill as practitioners, educators, and clinical scholars who understand, value, and practice guided by current evidence
+The mission of the Rochester Regional Health Residency in Neurologic Physical Therapy program is to mentor the professional development and advanced clinical training of neurologic physical therapists.
+Residents will exemplify the core values of physical therapy professionalism and may capably contribute to the field of neurorehabilitation through leadership and skill as practitioners, educators, and clinical scholars who understand, value, and practice guided by current evidence.

-Application Deadline: January 15
+Application Deadline: January 15 annually.

-Application Review: January – February
+Internal application Review: January – February annually.

-Interview: February – March
+Applicant interviews: February – March annually.

-Final Selection and Notification: Completed by March 15
+Final Selection and Notification: Completed by March 15 annually.